hbmatt/basic-ruby-projects/README.md

+This is a collections of basic Ruby projects from The Odin Project.

+##Caesar Cipher
-This is a project from The Odin Project to create a Caesar cipher command line program using Ruby.
+Created a Caesar cipher command line program using Ruby.

+##Sub Strings
+Created a command line program using Ruby that takes a string and dictionary of substrings and lists all substrings found within the original string and how many times they occurred.